awesome-algorand/awesome-algorand/README.md

 - [MyAlgo Connect](https://github.com/randlabs/myalgo-connect) - Web Wallet and JS library for signing transactions in the browser.
 - [AlgoSigner](https://github.com/PureStake/algosigner) - Browser plugin Web Wallet and JS library for signing transactions in the browser.
 - [Method Wallet](https://methodwallet.app/) - Algorand Wallet you'll love.
+- [Defly Wallet](https://defly.app/) - Defly is an Algorand wallet with great suit of integrated DeFi features.
 ## Blockchain Explorers

 > List of blockchain explorers for Algorand.
 Used to view transactions, accounts, assets, etc.